 - Schedule quality training programs at convenient locations for all officer participation

 - Encourage Advisory Board members to provide training input and encourage their subordinates to attend the quality training provided

 Funding for the training unit is derived from combining the state surcharge fund monies and the membership fees received from participating law enforcement agencies in a designated region.
 For state purposes, the membership fees show the level of participation, commitment and satisfaction with the performance of the MTU.

 In order to receive the state funding (grant) an MTU must receive a certain percentage of its budget from membership fees.
 It must also have accomplished a certain level of actual attendance in what is called "soft match" to show it is being effective in presenting the relevant training for the region during the grant funded year.
 In exchange for the membership fees an agency can attend unlimited training.
 The value for membership is pennies of investment compared to the "dollars" in return of training value and liability protection, for the agency and its parent governmental entity.

-As of May 2017, there are fourteen MTU's operating in the state and MTU 1 serves six counties- Carroll, Jo Daviess, Lee, Ogle, Stephenson and Whiteside.
-The advisory board for the commission is made up of law enforcement, city & county government officials and community members.
+There are fourteen MTU's operating in the State of Illinois and MTU 1 serves six counties- Carroll, Jo Daviess, Lee, Ogle, Stephenson and Whiteside.
+The advisory board for the commission is made up of law enforcement, city & county government representatives and community members.

 In northern Illinois, MTU1, MTU2 (Rockford), MTU4 (Princeton) & MTU5 (E. Moline) have a track record of cooperation and by working together the ever shrinking training dollars stretch further, allowing for additional training opportunities.